This is a gear review about the best trail runners for thru-hiking in 2023.

 Do you find yourself hiking or running on muddy trails and want a lightweight trail running shoe?
 If you answered yes, then the Salomon Speedcross 6 could be for you.

-The most noticable thing about the Salomon Speedcross 6 is the huge lugs on the outer sole of the shoe.
+The most noticeable thing about the Salomon Speedcross 6 is the huge lugs on the outer sole of the shoe.
 These lugs are more like studs that football/soccer players might use on a sports field.
-They offer the best in class traction on muddy trail, technical trails and soft trails.
-In these conditions the Salomon Speedcross 6 come into a class of their own.
-Add to all that traction the fact that they have a 10mm drop which is at the upper end when ot comes to these styles of trail runners.
+They offer the best in class traction on muddy trails, technical trails, and soft trails.
+In these conditions, the Salomon Speedcross 6 comes into a class of its own.
+Add to all that traction the fact that they have a 10mm drop which is at the upper end when it comes to these styles of trail runners.

 All the traction is matched with a good level of comfort.
 While not as comfortable as the Hokas or Altras it doesn’t mean they are uncomfortable.
 They have a high level of comfort.